-An estimated 12 percent of the population of the United States will experience one or more of these uninvited guests at some point in their lives.
+In modern-day America, an estimated 12 percent of the population will experience one or more of these uninvited guests at some point in their lives.

 Small stones can exit the body during urination with little or no fanfare.
 Larger stones, however, are a different story; although rarely fatal, they can be excruciating.